SimonRice/SparkServletExample/README.md

 [![Build Status](https://travis-ci.org/simonrice/SparkServletExample.png)](https://travis-ci.org/simonrice/SparkServletExample)

-This is a simple example of a Spark (Java Micro MVC Framework) application running in a servlet container, namely Jetty.
-It is fully set up to run on Heroku, & you can view it running at http://spark-servlet.herokuapp.com/.
+This is a simple example of a Spark (Java Micro MVC Framework) application running in a Tomcat container.

+Spark "official" container is Jetty and this example is to show how to run it in Tomcat.

+This example has been checked to run correctly on

+- Tomcat 8
+- Java 8

 ## Running Locally

-The easiest way to run the example is to type `mvn jetty:run` in the terminal.
-Alternatively, you can use the same Jetty runner that is used on Heroku by typing in `java -jar target/dependency/jetty-runner.jar target/*.war`.
+The easiest way to run the example is to type `mvn clean package` in the terminal.

+You will get a `target/sparkServletExample.war` that you will deploy either by uploading it through the web interface or by copying it to the `webapps/` directory.

 ## Contributions